 History of baklava

 One version of the story claims that the dessert originates from the mighty Assyrians, who had been preparing it as early as the 8th century B.C. by layering unleavened flatbread with chopped nuts in between, drenching it in honey and then baking it in primitive wood-burning ovens.

 The modern-day baklava went through a number of transitions as the history of the area continued to change over the millennia.

 Middle East, Eastern Mediterranean, Balkans, Caucasia; the Turks, Arabs, Jews, Greeks, Armenians, and Bulgarians of today who introduce the dessert as their national dessert, were all part of the Ottoman Empire at one time.

 Their major contribution to the development of this pastry is the creation of a dough technique that made it possible to roll it as thin as a leaf, compared to the rough, bread-like texture of the Assyrian dough.

 In fact, the name “Phyllo” was coined by Greeks, which means “leaf” in the Greek language.

 Others say that baklava originates from the Byzantine era.
-Greek professor Speros Vryonis defends the Byzantine thesis by creating similarities with a Greek dessert called kopton.
+Greek Professor Speros Vryonis defends the Byzantine thesis by alluding to similarities with a Greek dessert called kopton.